Practicality or Prestige – the 10% car

 The Audi (B8) RS4 – naturally-aspirated legend!

 When Ferrari introduced the new Purosangue that I wrote about back in December, many of us were pleasantly surprised to hear that it would be powered by something as exotic these days as a naturally aspirated V12, in this case putting out no less than 725 hp.
-Supercharged engines are obviously what you mostly see these days, so Ferrari sticking to the tradition, especially with a 12-cylinder, is great to see!
-What’s also pretty great and far cheaper than a new Purosangue, are some of the classic naturally aspirated engines from not too long ago, especially those with 8 or 10 cylinders.
-Audi is then a name that quickly springs to mind and this week, we’ll therefore look at what’s become as much of a bargain as rare in terms of power trains – the B8 Audi RS4!
+Supercharged engines are obviously what you mostly see in our time, so Ferrari sticking to the tradition, especially with a 12-cylinder, is great!
+What’s also pretty great and far cheaper than a new Purosangue are some of the classic naturally aspirated engines from not too long ago, especially those with 8 or 10 cylinders.
+Audi is then a name that quickly springs to mind and this week, we’ll look at what’s become as much of a bargain as rare in terms of power trains – the B8 Audi RS4!

 As practical as a Purosangue, and much cheaper!

-The tradition of Audi power wagons starts with the RS2, built by Porsche when they were done with the MB E500 they were commission to build for Mercedes and that you can read about here (but that was never available as station wagon).
-The RS2 was based on the Audi 80 and although it looked a bit more muscular, its fascination came from it retaining many of the family station wagon looks whilst driving and having the power of a sports car.
+The tradition of Audi power wagons starts with the RS2, built by Porsche after they were done with the MB E500 they were commissioned to build for Mercedes and that you can read about here (but that was never available as station wagon).
+The RS2 was based on the Audi 80 and although it looked a bit more muscular, the fascination came from it retaining the basic family station wagon looks whilst driving like, and having the power of a sports car.
 Up until then, that had never really been the case.
 What it didn’t have however was a V8, but rather a 2.2 litre turbo five-cylinder engine putting out 315 hp.
 The RS2 was only built during three years from 1994 to 1996 and has already become a true legend, priced as such.

 When the RS2 was replaced by the RS4 in 1999, the engine had grown by one cylinder, 0.5 litre and 65 hp (to 380 hp), but it wasn’t until the second generation of the RS4 in 2005 that the V8 party got going.
 The original six-cylinder was then replaced by a 4.2 litre, naturally aspirated V8 putting out 420 hp, and the car was available as sedan, station wagon and convertible.
 More importantly, the B7 generation as it’s called was only available with a manual six-speed gearbox… At a 40-60 front-back drive train split, it also had a more rear-biased quattro system and also not to forget, it was the first RS4 with the lovely, double oval exhaust pipes!
 Thinking of where we are today, it’s difficult to imagine a more appealing cocktail than this, however ideally in sedan or station wagon form as the convertible suffered a bit rigidity-wise.